 Nicole Cote

-Nicole was recently a short-term Dibner Research Fellow in the History of Science & Technology at The Huntington Library.
-Her research has been generously supported by institutions such as The Huntington Library, Linda Hall Library of Science, Engineering, and Technology, New York City Digital Humanities Organization (NYCDH), and various offices and institutes at CUNY.
+She was recently a short-term Dibner Research Fellow in the History of Science & Technology at The Huntington Library.
+She was previously a research fellow at the Linda Hall Library of Science, Engineering, and Technology.

 Nicole holds a PhD from The Graduate Center CUNY, an MS from the NYU Tandon School of Engineering, and an MSc by Research from the University of Edinburgh.